emily-chan/Haskell-Blog/README.md

 [Multi-paradigm Languages](Multiparadigm-Languages.md) explores the language Scala on how it integrates functional and object-oriented programming and its benefits.

-I benchmarked algorithms on [Haskell vs. Python](HaskellvsPython.md) to compare the execution times for programs in both Haskell and Python.
+I benchmarked algorithms on [Haskell vs. Python](HaskellvsPython.md) to compare the execution times of the same programs in both Haskell and Python.

+The [Monads](Monads.md) page explains different types of monads and what they are used for, specifically the `Maybe` monad.

 Pages:
 - [Haskell Installation](Haskell-Installation.md)